Contracting Opportunities

 Multi-Family Development Opportunities

 Questions?
-Email Lee Alford.
+Email Mario Wells

 Temporary employment opportunity: BHC is seeking Section 3 eligible and/or certified construction professionals or trainees for full-time and part-time opportunities.
 (No previous experience needed)